Shwetabhar21/Netflix-Content-Strategy-Analysis/README.md

 3.  **Displays Data**:  Displays the first few rows of the data.
 4.  **Cleans Data**: Removes unnecessary columns.
 5.  **Analyzes Data**: Performs a preliminary analysis of the Netflix content.

+##   Analysis

+The analysis includes:

+* Trends in content release dates.
+* The global availability of content.
+* Content performance based on hours viewed.